Jump To Section

 This is the underlying idea for your story.
 A good way to find the premise is to ask yourself, “What would happen if…?”
 For example: What would happen if a young man who survives a shipwreck spends months in a lifeboat with a large Bengal tiger?
 (Life of Pi, 2001) Or: What would happen if four strangers met in an Italian villa during World War II?
 (The English Patient, 1992).

-Next, it might help to try and answer a few key questions to help expand on the premise.
+Next, it might help to try and answer a few key questions to help expand on the premise and generate new ideas.
 Things like:

 - Who is the main protagonist?